-The most forward-thinking schools are already capitalizing on using social to capture the attention of new students and increase enrollment.
+The most forward-thinking schools are already capitalizing on using social in enrollment marketing to capture the attention of new students.
 Some even have dedicated social media profiles just for their admissions teams.

 From highlighting on-campus life to showing off the latest big wins of faculty and alumni, here are 5 ways universities are using social media to increase student enrollment.

 A big part of what attracts prospective students to a college or university is the promise of an exciting campus culture.

 That’s why using social media to show college students that your campus is a place where interesting things are happening is an effective strategy to up enrollment marketing.